 What are risk factors for sleep apnea?

 Obstructive sleep apnea is more common in males than females, and more common in older adults (40+) than younger adults and children.
 However, anyone — regardless of gender or age — can suffer from sleep apnea.
+Oftentimes, there is an anatomical problem in an adult or child that is causing or significantly contributing to abnormal breathing.
 Other risk factors include obesity, smoking, drinking, use of sedatives or tranquilizers, and family history.
 Central sleep apnea strikes most often in people with heart disorders, neuromuscular disorders, strokes, or brain tumors.

 Is sleep apnea dangerous?

 Sleep apnea is considered a serious medical problem and if left untreated it can lead to high blood pressure, increasing the risk of heart failure and stroke.
-The ongoing state of fatigue caused by sleep apnea can lead to problems at work or school, as well as danger when driving or operating heavy machinery.
+It affects the function of the endocrine system in most patients, which can cause a variety of other medical problems.
+The ongoing state of fatigue caused by sleep apnea can lead to problems at work or school, as well as danger when driving or operating automobiles or machinery.
 Sleep apnea can also cause complications with medication or surgery; sedation by anesthesia can be risky, as can lying flat in bed after an operation.
 If you know or suspect you suffer from sleep apnea, let your family doctor know before taking prescribed medication or having surgery.

 How is sleep apnea treated for adults?